swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// Initialize to zero
   init()

-  // defaulted using an in-place counterpart, but can be used as an
-  // optimization hook
+  /// The sum of `self` and `rhs`.
+  //  Arithmetic provides a default implementation of this method in terms
+  //  of the mutating `add` operation.
   @warn_unused_result
-  func adding( rhs: Self) -> Self
+  func adding(rhs: Self) -> Self

-  // implementation hook
+  /// Adds `rhs` to `self`.
-  mutating func add( rhs: Self)
+  mutating func add(rhs: Self)

-  // defaulted using an in-place counterpart, but can be used as an
-  // optimization hook
+  /// The result of subtracting `rhs` from `self`.
+  //  Arithmetic provides a default implementation of this method in terms
+  //  of the mutating `subtract` operation.
   @warn_unused_result
-  func subtracting( rhs: Self) -> Self
+  func subtracting(rhs: Self) -> Self

-  // implementation hook
-  mutating func subtract( rhs: Self)
+  /// Subtracts `rhs` from `self`. mutating func subtract(rhs: Self)

-  // defaulted using an in-place counterpart, but can be used as an
-  // optimization hook
+  /// The product of `self` and `rhs`.
+  //  Arithmetic provides a default implementation of this method in terms
+  //  of the mutating `multiply` operation.
   @warn_unused_result
   func multiplied(by rhs: Self) -> Self

-  // implementation hook
-  mutating func multiply(by rhs: Self)
+  /// Multiplies `self` by `rhs`. mutating func multiply(by rhs: Self)

-  // defaulted using an in-place counterpart, but can be used as an
-  // optimization hook
+  /// The quotient of `self` dividing by `rhs`.
+  //  Arithmetic provides a default implementation of this method in terms
+  //  of the mutating `divide` operation.
   @warn_unused_result
   func divided(by rhs: Self) -> Self

-  // implementation hook
+  /// Divides `self` by `rhs`.
   mutating func divide(by rhs: Self)
-}

-extension Arithmetic {
-  public func adding( rhs: Self) -> Self {
-    var lhs = self
-    lhs.add(rhs)
-    return lhs
-  }

-  public func subtracting( rhs: Self) -> Self {
-    var lhs = self
-    lhs.subtract(rhs)
-    return lhs
-  }

-  public func multiplied(by rhs: Self) -> Self {
-    var lhs = self
-    lhs.multiply(by: rhs)
-    return lhs
-  }

-  public func divided(by rhs: Self) -> Self {
-    var lhs = self
-    lhs.divide(by: rhs)
-    return lhs
-  }
 }

 /// SignedArithmetic protocol will only be conformed to by signed numbers,